 The ideal scenario is most (or nearly all) of your shoppers should use navigation and site search.
 If this number is too low, it could be a red flag that there are navigational issues with your site that require adjustments.
 If too many people are using it, does this mean your navigation is not as efficient as it could be?

 Most shoppers never click past page one.
-That means page placement - the page of search results on which your products appear - is a critical driver of traffic, conversions, and sales should be a primary performance metric.
+That means page placement - the page of search results on which your products appear - is a critical driver of traffic, conversions.
+Sales should be a primary performance metric for this.
 However, if they’re clicking through to pages four and five of your search results, it means that they’re struggling to find what they’re looking for.
 This can possibly because the results are not as relevant as they should be.

 This data can help you make better investment decisions (which product lines or collections on-trend) and thus improve your site’s ranking.
 If you discover that users search for “pure cotton tops” that make the most purchases, it can be worth bidding on some long-tail keywords, SEO, and PPC (pay-per-click) ads to drive more traffic to your site and increase your profits.

 This information can help you in two ways.
 Firstly, you can use it to better form your future inventory decisions.
 If many shoppers are searching for a certain product, you can gather that information and increase the product’s stock.
-Secondly, it can help you decide how to handle the situation when a customer is presented with no results: Which products will you recommend instead?
+Secondly, it can help you decide how to handle the situation when a customer is presented with no results.
+For example, which products will you recommend instead?
 How will you redirect the user in a way that is not frustrating?

 Site search is an essential tool for the long-term growth and success of your brand.
 A well-built search system can generate a massive amount of revenue for your business, making it a worthwhile effort.
-Looking back, site search has come a long way in its evolution journey - from a simple primary search bar that can only understand simple queries, to a complex function of analytics and personalization.
+Looking back, site search has come a long way in its evolution journey.
+It used to be a simple primary search bar that can only understand simple queries.
+To date, it's a complex function of analytics and personalization.

 With the rapid rise of eCommerce, site search will make it way loud and clear into every online store, gradually transforming from manual settings to smart AI automation.